The Church of God (Cleveland, Tennessee)

-In the Christian religion, the Church of God (Cleveland, Tennessee) is an expression of Pentecostalism in the evangelical Protestant tradition.
-The city of Cleveland, Tennessee - which the denomination uses in its title to distinguish it from other bodies with that name - is the location of its headquarters.
+The Church of God (Cleveland, Tennessee) is an expression of Pentecostalism in the evangelical Protestant tradition.
+Its headquarters is in Cleveland, Tennessee, which the denomination uses in its title to distinguish it from other bodies called the Church of God.

 The Church of God (Cleveland, Tennessee) was the first Pentecostal denomination and is currently the second largest in the world behind the Assemblies of God.

-The Church of God (Cleveland, Tennessee) dates back to the 1880’s when father and son, Richard and Richard Green Spurling Jr., left their Baptist congregation over doctrinal issues.
+The church dates back to the 1880s when father and son, Richard and Richard Green Spurling Jr., left their Baptist congregation over doctrinal issues.
 The Spurlings organized informal services and reports of believers at their meetings being baptized in the Holy Spirit occur as early as 1896.

 The Spurlings established congregations under the name "Christian Union" until Ambrose Jessup ("A.J.")
 Tomlinson, a former Quaker, brought more organization to the group in 1903 when he became their pastor.